SNAP Benefits in Wisconsin: How to Apply and Qualify

 How to Check Your EBT Card Balance

 You have several ways to check your balance.
-Use the online ebtEDGE portal, the Benny app which also offers cashback, or call the number on your card.
-Your balance is also printed on your last store or ATM receipt.
+Use the online portal, call the number on your card, or check your last store receipt.
+You can also use the Benny app or an ATM.

 Check Your Wisconsin EBT Balance